stacknerd/ioBroker.msghub/docs/modules/README.md

 - `MsgConstants` defines the shared vocabulary (levels, kinds, origin types, notification event names).
 - `MsgFactory` validates/normalizes the `Message` schema and defines patch semantics.
+- `MsgBridge` is an adapter-wiring helper for bidirectional integrations (register/unregister ingest + notify plugin pairs).
 - `MsgStore` is the hub: owns `fullList`, coordinates persistence/archive/notifications, and returns rendered views.
 - `MsgStorage` persists and restores the full message list (including revival of `Map` fields such as `metrics`).
 - `MsgArchive` writes an append-only history (JSONL) per message `ref` for audit/debug/replay.